mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

 {{!RFC3550}} or many of the payload specific feedback messages (`PT=206`) defined in {{!RFC4585}}, which can for example be used to control the codec behavior of the sender.
-Since QUIC does not provide any kind of application layer control messaging, these RTCP packet types should be used in the same way as they would be used over any other transport protocol.
+Since QUIC does not provide any kind of application layer control messaging, these RTCP packet types SHOULD be used in the same way as they would be used over any other transport protocol.

 # Congestion Control {#congestion-control}